-There is an unsettling scene at the beginning of the movie 300 that describes how Sparta treated young boys, once they reached a certain age, and in the process taught them to be fierce fighters:
+There is an unsettling scene at the beginning of the movie 300 that describes how Spartans treated young boys and in the process taught them to be fierce fighters:1

-At some point our idea is going to have to stand up to the world and at that point either it’s good enough or it’s not.
+Eventually our idea has to stand up to the world and at that point either it’s good enough or it’s not.
 We can hide it away or put it in a safe place, but that only defers the inevitable.
-Isn’t it better to find out sooner rather than later, so if it’s not going to be a winner we can move onto the next idea?

 On the other hand…

-Consider this, from Jony Ive’s eulogy to Steve Jobs:
+Consider this, from Jony Ive’s wonderful eulogy to Steve Jobs: 3

 Steve used to say to me (and he used to say this a lot), “Hey Jony, here’s a dopey idea.”
 And sometimes they were — really dopey.
 Sometimes they were truly dreadful.
 But sometimes they took the air from the room, and they left us both completely silent.
 Bold, crazy, magnificent ideas.
 Or quiet, simple ones which, in their subtlety, their detail, were utterly profound.

 And just as Steve loved ideas, and loved making stuff, he treated the process of creativity with a rare and a wonderful reverence.
-I think he, better than anyone, understood that while ideas ultimately can be so powerful, they begin as fragile, barely formed thoughts, so easily missed, so easily compromised, so easily just squished.
+Better than anyone, he understood that while ideas ultimately can be so powerful, they begin as fragile, barely formed thoughts, so easily missed, so easily compromised, so easily just squished.

-The reason we are often so nervous about sharing our own ideas is that we are uncertain, and embarrassed that others will think them silly, or shoot them down, or just be generally unimpressed.
+The reason we are often nervous about sharing our own ideas is we are uncertain, and nervous that others will think them silly, or shoot them down, or just be generally unimpressed.

-If we’re going to be part of a team that generates ideas we need to actively organise ourselves so that ideas are treated as if they were newborn babies, rather than something to be quickly judged or dismissed, something new to be given a bit of time to form while everybody is still being gentle.
+In order to generate ideas effectively a teams needs to treat them like newborn babies, rather than something to be quickly beaten up or dismissed, something delicate given time to form while everybody is still being gentle.

-Finding this balance and choosing the right time to make that switch is probably the difference between a really great product team and the rest of us mere mortals.
+Choosing the right time to make that switch is the difference between a really great product team and the rest of us mere mortals.